PermutaTriangle/Tilings/README.rst

 --------------------

-The presence of requirements alongside the obstructions on a tiling can sometimes be use to imply that all of the gridded permutations on a tiling also avoid some additional obstruction.
+The presence of requirements alongside the obstructions on a tiling can sometimes be used to imply that all of the gridded permutations on a tiling also avoid some additional obstruction.
 The goal of ``ObstructionInferral`` is to add these to a tiling.